 Tin Roof Sundae

 Vanilla ice cream and hot fudge are pretty standard, but they're elevated to new heights when they're topped with a blizzard of frosted peanuts and a sprinkle of Maldon sea salt.
-Seriously, this is all about those peanuts; with their crunchy, sweet exteriors they're like tiny, addictive pralines.
+Seriously, this is all about those peanuts; with their crunchy, sweet exteriors they're like tiny, craveable pralines.

 I was destined to love this sundae because its topped with my favorite thing: marshmallow fluff.
 It also features vanilla ice cream, bananas, and butterscotch, which, combined with the thick layer of gooey fluff, makes it pretty darn sweet.
 Don't get this unless you're a mallow devotee.